 So why has all this happened?
 The answer is simple: it is because of the timelessness of Freemasonry’s values and principles.

 The fraternity is based on principles such as truth and love, which were relevant many years ago and are still relevant today.

-Freemasonry teaches man to be righteous in his actions, and to always be honest towards other men.
-It also values brotherly love and just conduct.
+Freemasonry teaches a man to be righteous in his actions and to always be honest towards other men.
+It also values brotherly love and just conducts.

 Such principles have always been important in the world and can never become outdated.